TACC/coe-332-sp21/docs/week09/kubernetes_pod.rst

           command: ['sh', '-c', 'echo "Hello, Kubernetes!" && sleep 3600']

 There is just one stanza, the ``containers`` stanza, which is a list of containers (recall that pods can contain multiple containers).
 Here we are defining just one container.
-We provide:
+For each container, we provide:

   * ``name`` (optional) -- this is the name of the container, similar to the name attribute in Docker.
-  * ``image`` -- the image we want to use for the container, just like with Docker.
+  * ``image`` (required) -- the image we want to use for the container, just like with Docker.
   * ``command`` (optional) -- the command we want to run in the container.
 Here we are running a short BASH script.